 The new U.S. Consulate General will provide a secure, resilient, and sustainable platform for diplomacy.

 Ennead Architects of New York, New York, is the design architect for the project and Page of Washington, D.C., is the architect of record.
 BL Harbert International of Birmingham, Alabama, is the construction contractor.
-The project is expected to be completed in 2022.

 Since 1999, as part of the Department’s Capital Security Construction Program, OBO has completed 157 new diplomatic facilities and has an additional 59 projects in design or under construction.